DevExpress/bootstrap-aspnetcore-starter/README.md

 # DevExpress ASP.NET Core Bootstrap starter project

+**Bootstrap Controls for ASP.NET Core are in maintenance mode.** We don’t add new controls or develop new functionality for this product line.
+If you are starting a new ASP.NET Core project, use our **[ASP.NET Core Controls](https://demos.devexpress.com/aspnetcore/)** instead.

-This project demonstrates how to use our set of controls for the ASP.NET Core 2.1 framework.
-This project contains a simple Registration form and GridView that supports data editing.
-You can use the project to get started with your next ASP.NET Core project (see *A Boilerplate-only Option* for details).
+This starter project demonstrates how to use this set of controls in the ASP.NET Core 2.1 framework.
+The project contains a simple Registration form and GridView that supports data editing.
 All required DevExpress references are already included.

 There's also [a docker image](https://hub.docker.com/r/devexpress/bootstrap-aspnetcore-starter) that contains this project running on Ubuntu!

-## Bootstrap Controls for ASP.NET Core are in maintenance mode
-We don’t add new controls or develop new functionality for this product line.
-If you are starting a new ASP.NET Core project, use our [ASP.NET Core Controls](https://demos.devexpress.com/aspnetcore/) instead.

 ## Getting Started
 1. Download and install [.NET Core 2.1 SDK](https://www.microsoft.com/net/download/core).
 2. Clone the demo project.